9 January, 2020

 Rise and fall of Flash

 Did you know that only a couple years later, back in 2014, you would hardly ever go 24 hours without loading a page containing Flash?
+It was everywhere in the web browser, back when Internet Explorer was the most popular web browser.
 According to Google’s security specialist Parisa Tabriz, 80% of all web users would do it at least once a day.

 But at that time, Flash, the once go-to solution for developing highly interactive websites and applications, was already past its prime – for many reasons which we’re going to highlight in the next section.